 This 500 year old incident has become a theme that some Evangelicals pastors have repeatedly preached to their congregations about Catholics.
 This has caused much disdain for the Catholic Church in some Evangelical circles.
 One of the drawbacks of being a 2000 year old denomination is that there are incidents throughout history that people can point at and hold against the Catholic Church.

-Two thousand years from now, if the Evangelical Church remains (and if the Lord hasn't come back yet) I expect there would be plenty of colourful bits of history that people who want to criticize the Evangelical Church would be able to seize upon.
+Two thousand years from now, if the Evangelical Church remains (and if the Lord hasn't come back yet) we expect there would be plenty of colourful bits of history that people who want to criticize the Evangelical Church would be able to seize upon.
 Even now there is financial scandal in some Evangelical ministries, including some TV Evangelists.
 So let's go easy on each other.
-I think each of our denominations should pull the planks from our own eyes before criticizing the speck in the eye of another.
+Each of our denominations should pull the planks from our own eyes before criticizing the speck in the eye of another.
 The Church is for saints and sinners and it is not surprising that some Church people have done sinful things.
 "Let he who is without sin throw the first stone."
 (Jn 8:7) "All have sinned and have fallen short of the glory of God" (Rom 3:23).

 Where did Indulgences come from?